pcomans/research/swift/concepts/quartz/Quartz-Research.md

 **Note:** These parameters closely parallel the parameters to the function CGContextAdd- Arc, which adds an arc path segment to the current path in the context.
 Instead of passing the context as the first parameter, you pass the mutable CGPath

+## Transforming
+There are 2 ways to trasnform vector:
+**A.** is to transform the path object it self or
+**B.** Transform the entire context like this:
+1. Save the Quartz coordinate system with CGContextSaveGState.
+2. Apply the affine transform to the context using CGContextConcatCTM.
+3. Add the untransformed path with CGContextAddPath.
+4. Restore the Quartz coordinate system with CGContextRestoreGState.

 ```swift
 // Create a new transform consisting of a 45-degree rotation
 let theTransform:CGAffineTransform  = CGAffineTransformMakeRotation(M_PI/4);//45deg